familyjs/rindo-site/versioned_docs/version-v3/framework-integration/kdu.md

 top-most-directory/
 └── packages/
     ├── kdu-library/
-    │   └── src/
+    │   └── lib/
-    │       ├── lib/
+    │       ├── plugin.ts
     │       └── index.ts
     └── rindo-library/
         ├── rindo.config.js
         └── src/components
 ```

-This guide uses Lerna for the monorepo, but you can use other solutions such as Nx, TurboRepo, etc.
+This guide uses Lerna for the monorepo, but you can use other solutions such as Nx, Turborepo, etc.

 To use Lerna with this walk through, globally install Lerna: